loayabdalslam/connectit.chatit/README.md

 1. **Command not found**: Use `python -m connectit` instead of `connectit` if the command is not in PATH
 2. **Model download fails**: Ensure internet connection and sufficient disk space
-3. **No providers found**: Check bootstrap_link and ensure at least one provider is running
+3. **No providers found**: Check bootstrap-link and ensure at least one provider is running
 4. **Port conflicts**: Use different ports for multiple deployments
 5. **Memory issues**: Use smaller models like `distilgpt2` for limited resources
+6. **Connection timeout**: Wait a few seconds after starting providers before making requests
+7. **Concurrency errors**: Fixed in latest version - providers now handle multiple simultaneous requests

 **Dependencies:**